-What is the biggest issue you face in the security industry?Mike Busch
+What is the biggest issue you face in the security industry?Clay Langston

 As a former Operations and Branch Manager, I have been asked what is the biggest issue I have faced in the security industry.
 Without hesitation, I always say that our most challenging situations are officer-involved safety incidents.
 Officer-involved incidents not only cost the company workman’s comp and administrative costs, but it also hurts morale.
 Clearly, many safety incidents also end with the loss of productivity by a great employee due to injury.
 Throughout my years in the industry, I have seen many different examples of these incidents.